Adel Osseiran: Speaker of the Lebanese Parliament

-Adel Osseiran was voted Speaker of the Parliament of Lebanon on August 13, 1953, and held that post until October 15, 1959.
+Osseiran was voted Speaker of the Parliament of Lebanon on August 13, 1953, and held that post until October 15, 1959.
 During the mini-Civil War of 1958 he played a significant role in ending the riots and disturbances and securing the election of General Fouad Chehab as President of the Republic.
 He did so by calling Parliament into session to elect the new president, despite pressure not to do so from then President Camille Chamoun.

 Earlier on, he had angered President Chamoun by vocally opposing the landing of the US Marines in Lebanon, and lodging a formal protest on the subject with the UN Secretary General in New York as well as with US President Dwight Eisenhower in Washington, DC.

-Despite his early support for Fouad Chehab, Adel Osseiran later grew distant from the president and eventually joined the ranks of the opposition, mainly due to Chehab's suppression of civil liberties and his fostering of a de facto police state.
+Despite his early support for Fouad Chehab, Adel Osseiran later joined the ranks of the opposition, mainly due to Chehab's suppression of civil liberties and his fostering of a de facto police state.

 Minister in the Lebanese Government

-Adel Osseiran held several cabinet portfolios in the course of his political career.
+Osseiran held several cabinet portfolios in the course of his political career.

-He was Minister of Provisions, Commerce and the Economy between 1943 and 1945.

-He was Minister of the Interior in the Government of Prime Minister Rashid Karami from November 1968 to September 1969.

-He was Minister of Justice in the period 1969-1970 and returned as minister of Justice in the government of Rashid el Solh in October 1974 in which capacity he remained until May 15, 1975, by which time the Civil War had broken out.

-He held the Ministries of Justice, Commerce and Public Works in Rashid Karami's six-man cabinet from 30 June 1975 until 9 December 1976 and after the amendment of 16 July 1976 he returned as Minister of Justice, Education, Tourism and Urban Planning.
+He was minister of provisions, commerce and the economy between 1943 and 1945.
+He was minister of the interior in the government of Prime Minister Rashid Karami from November 1968 to September 1969.
+He was minister of justice in the period 1969-1970 and returned as minister of justice in the government of Rashid el Solh in October 1974 in which capacity he remained until 15 May 1975, by which time the Civil War had broken out.
+He held the ministries of justice, commerce and public works in Rashid Karami's six-man cabinet from 30 June 1975 until 9 December 1976 and after the amendment of 16 July 1976 he returned as minister of justice, education, tourism and urban planning.

-He was also Minister of both Defense and Agriculture in the Cabinet of PM Rashid Karami, which lasted from 1984 until 1989 (from 1987 under PM Selim Al Huss following Karami's assassination).
+He was also minister of both defense and agriculture in the cabinet of Rashid Karami, which lasted from 1984 until 1989 (from 1987 under Selim Al Huss following Karami's assassination).

-Throughout his long ministerial career, Adel Osseiran was reputed to have refrained from engaging in corruption, nepotism, or any related activities, something that is considered to be a rare attribute among Lebanese politicians.